Cost of Living in Nicaragua

 Will I save money living in Nicaragua?

 "Living in Nicaragua can offer significant savings compared to the United States.
 Most basic necessities such as food, transportation, housing, utilities, and entertainment are far less expensive in Nicaragua than in the US.
 Furthermore, labor costs are substantially lower, so it may be possible to hire domestic help for a fraction of the cost in the US.
-In addition, Nicaragua typically has a lower cost of living than many other countries in Latin America, making it an attractive destination for travelers looking to live and work in a lower cost region," explained one expat.
+In addition, Nicaragua typically has a lower cost of living than many other countries in Latin America, making it an attractive destination for travelers looking to live and work in a lower cost region," remarked one expat in Nicaragua.

 What is the average cost of housing in Nicaragua?